How to tie pointe shoes

 The final step is to tie a double knot above the ankle bone.
 This placement ensures that the remaining length of the double knot sits comfortably, does not interfere with movement outside the ankle bone, and provides a secure fit.

-To avoid discomfort, tie the double knot and sit comfortably down the inside ribbon of the ankle bone in the space between the ankle bone and the Achilles tendon.
+To avoid discomfort, tie the double knot and sit comfortably inside the ankle bone in the space between the ankle bone and the Achilles tendon.
 Ensure the double knot is firm yet not overly tight above the outside ankle bone.

 A securely tied double knot keeps the ribbons firmly in place, providing the support needed for your performance without causing discomfort.